Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 ■Safety and Health Management System

-Globally, we have introduced and operate labor safety and health management systems centered on risk assessments.
+Globally, we have introduced and operate labor safety and health management systems to continuously improve labor safety and health standards.

-After obtaining OSHMS certification, Toyoda Goseihas been voluntarily operating its own system with the addition of internal control items.
+After obtaining OSHMS certification, Toyoda Gosei has been voluntarily operating its own system at all 31 locations in Japan with the addition of internal control items.
+Of Toyoda Gosei’s 31 overseas locations, 14, or about 45%, have acquired ISO 45001 certification.

 ISO 45001 certification body OHSMS certification body Independently operated companies/plants